Welcome to Zhuang Li’s Personal Website

 For PhD supervision at RMIT, I collaborate with senior faculty members at RMIT as part of the supervision team.
 I welcome applications for:

-• Grant-based students (subject to grant availability)
+• Grant-funded students (subject to grant availability)

 • University scholarship applicants (highly competitive)